sixswordstudio/sixswordstudio.github.io/_posts/2022-11-01-create-free-website.md

 Note: Changes can take up to 10 minutes to update.

 This concludes the basic walkthrough to get a website up and running without spending money using Ruby, Jekyll, and GitHub Pages.
 A basic foundation in creating a website that can grow as the user's skillset grows.
-Build a custom online environment that suits your needs without a paid subscription.

 # Beyond this guide
-Next steps you may consider to take the site to the next level:
+Next steps to level up the website:
 - Purchase and connect a [Custom domain](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site) name for the site
 - Explore [Jekyll plugins](https://jekyllrb.com/docs/plugins/) to extend site functionality
 - [Override theme](https://jekyllrb.com/docs/themes/#overriding-theme-defaults) settings for full site customization